robertson809/MNIST-KNN/README.md

 set to predict 500 examples in our validate set.
 Our implementation of KNN is clearly outperformed by the professional implementation, but our rates are certainly higher than those that could come from guessing alone.
-Based on the above results and tuning, we recommend using the SciKit- Learn implementation of KNN, withk= 3.
+Based on the above results and tuning, we recommend using the SciKit-Learn implementation of KNN, withk= 3.

 ## 3 Conclusion